yegor256/blog/static/elegant-objects.md

 <!--more-->

+Mar 7, 2017:
+I started to write the third volume, which will consist entirely of "OOP puzzles."
+Just like in math or chess books there will be questions, which you will have to think about and answers at the end of the book.

 Feb 24, 2017:
 The list of reviewers of the second volume is ready (alphabetic order).
 I'm very sorry if you're not in the list, but wanted to be.
 There will be